mojaloop/on-premises-deployment/docs/kairos-pxeboot-hyperv.md

            2. Accept the defaults by pressing the “enter” key (do not enter a passphrase)
         2. Copy the contents of the newly generated SSH public key to the clipboard:
            1. The file should be found at: `~/.ssh.id_rsa.pub`
-        3. Create a text file (e.g. with vi) called `config.yaml` with the following content. (_Paste the contents of the SSH public key file in the specified place below_):
+        3. Create a text file (e.g. with vi) called `config.yaml` with the following content, and note its path. (_Paste the contents of the SSH public key file in the specified place below_):

            ```
            #cloud-config